Whether you’re looking to brush or use spray paint, here are three of the best options for painting your tractor.

 A great cheaper alternative to the more expensive Rust-Oleum Farm Equipment Paint.

-Majic Paints Tractor, Truck & Implement Paint
+Budget Pick: Majic Paints Tractor, Truck & Implement Paint

-Also designed to match Original Equipment Manufacturers colors, and with a wide selection of colors to choose from, the Majic Paints Tractor, Truck & Implement Paint is the least expensive option on this list but doesn’t disappoint.
+Also designed to match Original Equipment Manufacturer’s colors, and with a wide selection of colors to choose from, the Majic Paints Tractor, Truck & Implement Paint is the least expensive option on this list but doesn’t disappoint.

-Made with 100% U.S. grown soybeans, the paint is formulated for excellent adhesion, and resistance to weathering and corrosion.
+Made with 100% U.S.-grown soybeans, the paint is formulated for excellent adhesion and resistance to weathering and corrosion.

 The paint does dry more slowly than others, so make sure you can set aside a couple of days where you don’t need to use the tractor.
-You might want to but a hardener too for best results.
+You might want to buy a hardener too for best results.

 Another thing to keep in mind is that while Majic state that the paint can be used for several purposes, people have found best results when painting tractors.